ESC

 Executive Council elected by the Legislative Council

-the monarchy is hereditary; governor appointed by the monarch; chief executive appointed by the governor
+the monarchy is hereditary; monarch appoints the governor, who appoints the chief executive

 parliamentary democracy (Legislative Assembly); self-governing overseas territory of the UK